“I’ve Felt Better And I Know Exactly Why: Self-Care” | Becca’s Story

 "I'm not sure if he actually knows I've been lacking or if it's a feeling or what, but every time he's asked me, I've realized that while I'm not feeling horrible, I've felt better, and I know exactly why: self-care.
 Maybe I slacked, and now I'm grouchy or touchy.
 But simple reminders to continue doing things for myself have truly helped me get through most of my dark and twisty days."

 If you are experiencing challenges similar to Becca’s, you may benefit from speaking to a therapist.
 If you feel hesitant to sign up for traditional in-person therapy, you may benefit from online therapy.
-Research shows that online therapy is effective for a variety of mental health challenges, including anxiety and depression.
+Research suggests that online therapy can often be effective for a variety of mental health challenges, including anxiety and depression.

 Online therapy services tend to offer easier scheduling, more affordable prices, and a broader range of professionals than you might be able to find locally.
-Becca was also excited about being able to send endless messages to her counselor, a feature provided by BetterHelp.
-You can contact your therapist at any time in between sessions, and they’ll respond as soon as they can.
+Becca was also excited about being able to send unlimited messages to her counselor, a feature provided by BetterHelp.
+You can contact your therapist via messaging at any time in between sessions, and they’ll respond as soon as they can.

 Takeaway